Click HERE to save the tutorial to Pinterest!

 Would you like to draw Tweety Bird?
 This easy, step-by-step Looney Tunes character drawing guide is here to show you how.
 All you will need is a pencil, an eraser, and a sheet of paper.
 You'll also want a yellow crayon, marker, or colored pencil to shade your finished drawing.

-If you liked this tutorial, see also the following drawing guides: Donald Duck, Piglet, and Minnie Mouse.
+If you liked this drawing tutorial, see also the following guides: Donald Duck drawing, Piglet drawing, and Pigeon drawing.